Photoproductions of dileptons, photons, and light vector mesons in p-p, p-Pb, and Pb-Pb collisions at Large Hadron Collider energies: INTRODUCTION

+According to the purposes discussed above, in the present work, we investigate the photoproduction of large $p_{T}$ photons, dileptons and light vector mesons in p-p, p-Pb and Pb-Pb collisions at LHC energies.
+An exact treatment is developed which recovers EPA when the virtuality of photon $Q^{2}\rightarrow0$ and can avoid double counting effectively, where the effect of magnetic form factor are included.
+The relevant kinematical relations matched with the exact treatment are also achieved.
+We present the comparisons between the EPA results and the exact ones as the distributions in $Q^{2}$, $p_{T}$ and $y_{r}$, the total cross sections are also estimated.

-The remained content of the paper is organized as follows.
-In Section. \uppercase\expandafter{\romannumeral2}, we present the formalism of exact treatment for the photoproductions of large $p_{T}$ dileptons and photons in p-p, p-Pb and Pb-Pb collisions.
-Based on the method of Martin and Ryskin, the coherent, ordinary-incoherent, and ultra-incoherent contributions are considered simultaneously.
-In Section. \uppercase\expandafter{\romannumeral3}, the formalism for the photoproduction of large $p_{T}$ light vector mesons is provided.
-In Section. \uppercase\expandafter{\romannumeral4}, the EPA approach is introduced by taking $Q^{2}\rightarrow0$, and several widely used equivalent photon fluxes are discussed.
-In Section. \uppercase\expandafter{\romannumeral5}, we illustrate the numerical results of the distributions of $Q^{2}$, $p_{T}$ and $y_{r}$, and the total cross sections at the LHC energies.
-Finally, the summary and conclusions are given in Section. \uppercase\expandafter{\romannumeral6}.
+The rest of the paper is organized as follows.
+In Section.~\ref{sec:GeneralF_ET}, we present the formalism of exact treatment for the photoproduction of large $p_{T}$ dileptons, photons and light vector mesons in p-p, p-Pb and Pb-Pb collisions, where the direct, resolved and fragmentation contributions are involved.
+Based on the method of Martin and Ryskin, the coherent, ordinary-incoherent and ultra-incoherent contributions are considered simultaneously.
+In Section.~\ref{EPASp}, we switch the formulae of exact treatment to the approximate ones of EPA by taking $Q^{2}\rightarrow0$, and discuss the several widely applied equivalent photon fluxes.
+In Section.~\ref{NUMERICAL RESULTS}, we present the numerical results of the distributions in $Q^{2}$, $p_{T}$ and $y_{r}$, and the total cross sections at LHC energies.
+We summarize the paper in Section. \ref{Sum.con}.